On the 4d superconformal index near roots of unity: Bulk and Localized contributions: Bulk and vector bit contributions: some examples

 \ee Solving the Gaussian integral~$\mathcal{I}_{\ell=0}$ and writing the result in terms of the error-function we obtain \be \ee where in the second line, we have taken the Cardy-like limit.~\footnote{To recover the result in the limit~$\tau\to\frac{n}{m}=0\,$, for instance, we recall that for~$n=0\,$, the only possible value of~$m>0$ is~$m=1\,$.
 That is an implicit assumption that we have used in the intermediate steps that lead to~\eqref{LimitIL0}.
 Analogously, for generic values of~$n\,$,~$m>0$ can run over the set of relative primes of~$n$ only.} This result shows that the bulk contributions~$\mathcal{I}_{bulk}$ are not necessarily subleading in Cardy-like expansion.
 Their contribution depends on the value of the parameter~$\delta$, which is independent of~$\tau\,$.

-Because~$\delta$ is a parametrization of the contour-splitting we have chosen, the contour of integration is independent of~$\delta\,$ and thus the total integral does not depend on~$\delta\,$.
-Consequently, we can assume~$\delta\,\gg\,1\,$.
-In this limit, which is not related to the Cardy-like limit, the bulk contributions are exponentially suppressed.
+Because~$\delta$ is a parametrization of the contour-decomposition~\eqref{Decomposition}, the total integral can not depend on~$\delta\,$.~\footnote{During the completion of the first version of this paper we became aware of the results of~\cite{Ardehali:2021irq}, which used a similar decomposition of the contour of integration.
+It would be interesting to compare and complement the approaches and tools here used with those of~\cite{Ardehali:2021irq}.
+We thank A.A.Ardehali for conversations on this point. } Consequently, it is safe to assume~$\delta\,\gg\,1\,$ and finite as $\widetilde{\tau},\varepsilon \to 0$.
+In this second limit~$\delta\to \infty$, after the Cardy-like one, the bulk contributions are exponentially suppressed.
 We will keep~$\delta$ finite in many equations, but in the very end it will be convenient to assume~$\delta\,\gg\, 1\,$.

 \paragraph{Remark 2:} Before leaving behind the exponentially suppressed contributions~$\widetilde{\mathcal{I}}_{\ell=0}$ (in Cardy-like limit) there is an observation to make.
 Focus on the Cardy-like limit~$\tau\to0\,$.
 A computation shows that in such limit \be \,e^{-3 \mathcal{S}_{(1,0)}}\,\times\,\frac{\widetilde{\mathcal{I}}_{\ell\=0}}{ \tau}\,\underset{\tau\to 0}{\simeq}\, e^{\frac{1}{18}\frac{\pi\i}{\tau^2}\,+\,\mathcal{O}(\frac{1}{\tau})} \,. \ee ~\eqref{Remark2} is the same leading behaviour in the expansion around~$\tau= 0$ of the contribution to the~$SU(2)$ Bethe ansatz formula studied in~\cite{Lezcano:2021qbj,Benini:2021ano} coming from the Bethe root~$(1,1)$ \be \rho(v)\=2v\=\frac{1+\tau}{2}\,, \ee which is given by \be e^{-\sum_{\rho>0}2\mathcal{F}^{(m,n)}(\rho(v))\,-\,\mathcal{F}^{(m,n)}(0)}\,=\, e^{\frac{1}{18}\frac{\pi\i}{\tau^2}\,+\,\mathcal{O}(\frac{1}{\tau})} \,. \ee where~$\mathcal{F}^{(m,n)}(\rho(v))$ was defined in~\eqref{DefF}.
 This matching at very leading order suggests that in the expansion~$\tau \,\to\,0\,$, the bulk integrals~$\widetilde{I}_{\ell}$ could be related to the Bethe root~\eqref{Root11}.~\footnote{One point that makes us cautious of drawing a conclusion is that the next subleading corrections do not match: This remains a puzzle that we leave for the future to explain. }